Healing Country and Building Totemic Practice Framework

 Service: Research & Evaluation

 The Wakka Wakka Healing Country and Building Totemic Practice Framework was developed to restore and culturally rejuvenate the lands of the Wakka Wakka Nation affected by the Meandu mine outside Murgon, Southwest Queensland.
-Co-designed by Wakka Wakka Nation Elders, knowledge holders and community members, alongside Murawin and CSIRO, the framework is a pilot project that presents a model that other Aboriginal and Torres Strait Islander Nations can adopt and contextualise when looking to heal, and rebuild totemic practices with their Countries affected by mining activities.
+The framework was co-designed by Wakka Wakka Nation Elders, knowledge holders and community members, alongside Murawin and CSIRO.
+As a pilot project, the framework presents a model that other Aboriginal and Torres Strait Islander Nations can adopt and contextualise when looking to heal, and rebuild totemic practices with their Countries affected by mining activities.

 CSIRO engaged Murawin to identify a suitable Aboriginal Nation to develop the pilot model, then engage with them to co-design the framework together and deliver that framework to both the community and CSIRO.